 Electronic monitoring of nonviolent criminal offenders who are placed under home confinement has become a popular alternative to incarceration.
 In 2005, business executive and TV personality, Martha Stewart, became the unwilling “poster woman” for this technology.
 Referring to the ankle bracelet she was required to wear, she stated during a Web chat (March 14, 2005) from her estate that “I hope none of you ever has to wear one.”

 Monitoring provides a convenient sentencing alternative because it is a punishment less harsh than incarceration but more strict than minimally supervised probation.
 However, the original goal of electronic monitoring was not to punish offenders but to provide a means of rewarding prosocial, noncriminal behavior.

 Early experimental work with monitoring devices was done by a group of graduate students and volunteers at Harvard in the 1960s.
-My twin brother, Ralph Kirkland Gable, obtained a patent (#3,478,344) with William S. Hurd in 1964, and we published an article that year outlining how such devices could be used.
+My twin brother, Ralph Kirkland Gable (Schwitzgebel), obtained a patent (#3,478,344) with William S. Hurd in 1964, and we published an article that year outlining how such devices could be used.
 Here are two photographs of the project developed by the Harvard group; it was called “Streetcorner Research.”

 Two-way communication with juvenile offenders was possible within a circumscribed geographical area without the need for fixed transceivers because we set-up a small FCC-licensed experimental radio station.

 I wrote an article in the April 1969 issue of Psychology Today about the invention.
 The article was entitled “Belt from Big Brother.”
 (The magazine editors actually created the scary title without my knowledge.)
 A more informative and scholarly article was published in 1970.3